cosmosgl/cosmos/README.md

 ### Known Issues

 - ~~Starting from version 15.4, iOS has stopped supporting the key WebGL extension powering our Many-Body force implementation (`EXT_float_blend`).
 We're investigating this issue and exploring solutions.~~ The latest iOS works again!
-- Cosmos.gl doesn't work on some Android devices.
+- cosmos.gl doesn't work on Android devices that don't support the `OES_texture_float` WebGL extension.

 ---